billziss-gh/netchan/README.md

 that contain channels (i.e. it is possible to "marshal" channels using this package).

-There are two fundamental concepts in netchan: "publishing" and "binding".
-A channel that is published, becomes associated with a public name ("ID") and available to receive messages.
-A channel on a different machine may then be bound to the published channel.
+There are two fundamental concepts in netchan: "exposing" and "binding".
+A channel that is exposed, becomes associated with a public name ("ID") and available to receive messages.
+A channel on a different machine may then be bound to the exposed channel.
-Messages sent to the bound channel will be transported over a network transport and will become available to be received by the published channel.
+Messages sent to the bound channel will be transported over a network transport and will become available to be received by the exposed channel.
 Effectively the two channels become the endpoints of a unidirectional network link.

-## Publishing a channel
+## Exposing a channel

-In order to publish a channel under an ID the Publish() function must be used; there is also an Unpublish() function to unpublish a channel.
-If multiple channels are published under the same ID which channel(s) receive a message depends on the ID.
-ID's that start with a '+' character are considered "broadcast" ID's and messages sent to them are delivered to all channels published under that ID.
-All other ID's are considered "unicast" and messages sent to them are delivered to a single channel published under that ID (determined using a pseudo-random algorithm).
+In order to expose a channel under an ID the Expose() function must be used; there is also an Unexpose() function to unexpose a channel.
+If multiple channels are exposed under the same ID which channel(s) receive a message depends on the ID.
+ID's that start with a '+' character are considered "broadcast" ID's and messages sent to them are delivered to all channels exposed under that ID.
+All other ID's are considered "unicast" and messages sent to them are delivered to a single channel exposed under that ID (determined using a pseudo-random algorithm).

-To receive publish errors one can publish error channels (of type chan error) under the special broadcast ID "+err/".
+To receive exposer errors one can expose error channels (of type chan error) under the special broadcast ID "+err/".
 All such error channels will receive transport errors, etc. [The special broadcast ID "+err/" is local to the running process and cannot be remoted.]